Tulsa Auto Accident Lawyers

 With this in mind, an attorney from The Edwards Law Firm can help to review the details of your collision and to explain your legal options.

-In most instances - and after speaking with an attorney about your specific case - filing both the insurance claim and the damages lawsuit well in advance of the filing deadline is often a wise decision.
+In most instances—and after speaking with an attorney about your specific case—filing both the insurance claim and the damages lawsuit well in advance of the filing deadline is often a wise decision.

 Do I Have a Claim?
 Proving Fault in an Auto Accident

-When an victim files a lawsuit to be compensated for any injuries &/or property damage that they have sustained in a collision, it is the responsibility of the plaintiff (someone that brings a legal action) to prove:
+When an victim files a lawsuit to be compensated for any injuries and/or property damage that they have sustained in a collision, it is the responsibility of the plaintiff (someone that brings a legal action) to prove:

 The car accident lawyers at our law firm work diligently to establish fault and to uphold the merits of your case.
-As part of this process, it is important to provide your lawyer with as much information about the accident as possible - any photos, contact information of witnesses, supporting documents such as police reports and similar information can often be utilized to support your claim.
+As part of this process, it is important to provide your lawyer with as much information about the accident as possible—any photos, contact information of witnesses, supporting documents such as police reports, and similar information can often be utilized to support your claim.

 Insurance Claims for Car Accident Injuries